wjzhengsh/blockchain/howto/remote_peer_aws.md

 #### Membership Service Provider configuration
 {: #remote-peer-aws-security-MSP}

-Components of IBM Blockchain Platform consume identities via Membership Service Providers (MSPs).
+Components of {{site.data.keyword.blockchainfull_notm}} Platform consume identities via Membership Service Providers (MSPs).
 MSPs associate the certificates that the CAs issue with network and channel roles.
 Refer to this [topic](/docs/services/blockchain/certificates.html#managing-certificates-msp) for more information about how MSPs work with the  peer.

 #### Application security
 {: #remote-peer-aws-security-appl}